jauhien/g-sorcery/docs/developer_instructions.rst

 to the user's comuter that inevitably would made user really happy.
 So one ebuild generator generates ebuild with empty SRC_URI.
 Note that a mechanism for downloading of sources during ebuild merging should be provided.
-For an example see **git-2** eclass from the main tree or any eclass from backends provided with g-sorcery.
+For an example see **git-2** eclass from the main tree or any eclass from backends provided with g-sorcery if you want to implement such a mechanism or use eclass **g-sorcery** provided by standard eclass generator (can be found in data directory of **g_sorcery** package).

 Usually downloading and parsing of a database from a repository is an easy operation.
 But sometimes there could exist some problems.
-Hence exists the last parameter in Backend constructor that allows syncing with already generated database available somewhere in Internet.
+Hence exists the last parameter in Backend constructor that allows syncing with already generated database available somewhere in Internet (see **gs-pypi** for an example of using it).

 To do something usefull backend should customize any classes from g-sorcery it needs and define backend.instance variable using those classes.
 Other two things backend should do are: